yunixiangfeng/Shopp/README.md

 Notes:

-* Currently only accepting json payloads.
+* Currently only accepting json